DSLituiev/cardioloader/README.md

 In order to reduce search space, close-up images with only within LV space should be considered.
 In my quick implementation trained for 20 epochs, I achieved IoU of 0.87 +/- 0.01 (trained on 3 cases, tested on 1 case), which is an improvement over thresholding-based approach.
 Still some severe morphological artifacts can be found in predictions
 (see figure below for the same slice as above).
+This raises a concern that direct IoU might be not very representative metric (especially while black space outside of LV is included).

   Legend:
   - i-contour is in green